FFTAI/fftai.github.io/docs/concepts/operation_instruction.md

 ## Connecting Control APP to Robot

-The robot creates a Wi-Fi hotspot that the Control APP needs to connect to for motion control.
+The robot automatically creates a Wi-Fi hotspot during booting.
+The Control APP needs to connect to the hotspot Wi-Fi for motion control.
 Once the connection is successful, the Control APP will indicate a `Connected` status.

 For details, see [Connecting to Robot](demo_app/connnecting_to_robot).